cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 Picking either `1` or `2` as the default would result in a resolution of the constraints, but would also be highly undesirable, as the result would depend on the mood of the implementation.
-This also starts to reek like a NP-complete constraint solving problem.
+This also starts to reek like an NP-complete constraint solving problem.
 (Basic graph unification itself is pseudo linear.)
-CUE accepts none of these shenanigans.
+CUE wants no part of these shenanigans.
 So the answer in this case is that there are no concrete values as the defaults cannot be used.